-As of March 31, 2013, with the current level of financing and cash on hand, we have sufficient cash to operate our business at the current level for the next twelve months but insufficient cash to achieve our business goals unless we: a) realize cash revenues on sales generated; and/or b) receive financing from Vicis.
-We are uncertain what type of financing we will need as we continue to ramp up our revenue stream.
-As mentioned, we are continually in contact with Vicis about our financing needs and hope to have something in place if we need more cash.
+As of June 30, 2013, with the current level of financing and cash on hand, we have sufficient cash to operate our business at the current level for the next twelve months but insufficient cash to achieve our business goals unless we: a) realize cash revenues on sales generated; and/or b) receive financing.
+We are uncertain what type of financing, if any, we will need as we continue to ramp up our revenue stream.